andyroiiid/andyroiiid.github.io/_shipped_games/conjury-revell.md

 - Helped the sound team, implemented several sound effects, and made the system for ambient sound.
 - Fixed aesthetics and performance issues on lighting together with the lead artist.

-## Kaiju Killer: The game that never existed

-During the preproduction stage, I brought up a quite ambitious project idea and we made a Flash Hack prototype for it.
-The core idea was that players are superhuman soldiers that can **run on walls** and fight Kaijus with all kinds of weapons.

-If you've seen my personal project [Strafe](/personal_projects/strafe), you'll probably guess that the movement system comes from that project, and you are absolutely right.

-It looks very cool and probably too cool to be true so that we decided that we were not worthy of making it.

-That was just joking.
-We didn't pick this idea because it was way too overscoped and we only had one available animation artist.
-{: .notice--info}

-{% include video id="CF5McWboXwY" provider="youtube" %}

 ## Houdini Preproduction

 During the preproduction stage, I was the sole developer responsible for exploring integrating Houdini into our pipeline.